-The following steps describe the prompts in the EDIT\PROFILE initialization procedure that allow you to create a SAD:
+The following steps describe the prompts in the EDIT\PROFILE initialization procedure that allow you to create a SAD and its respective files:

 - 1. These prompts appear only at SAD initialization: - a.
 SAD does not exist.
 Create it?

 Type YES to create a SAD.
 Type NO to terminate EDIT\PROFILE and return to PRIMOS.